-Whilst living in Kazan (capital of Tatarstan) and studying at the State Academy, Polina joined Russia′s first klezmer band for 60 years, Simcha.
-She soon became the principal Yiddish choir leader of the former Soviet Union, composing original material for large groups of voices and touring internationally with herQuartet Ashkenazim.
+Whilst living in Kazan (capital of Tatarstan, Central Russia) and studying at the State Academy, Polina joined Russia′s first klezmer band after Perestroika, Simcha (1990-2000).
+She soon became the principal Yiddish choir leader of the former Soviet Union, composing original material for large groups of voices and touring internationally with her Quartet Ashkenazim (1991-2007).

 As a solo performer she presents a variety of original songs including her solo album Three Centuries Ago, some of the songs with her own poetry.
 In 2023 Polina joined the GRAMMY®-winning baroque orchestra Apollo’s Fire (Cleveland, USA) as a guest singer in Exile & Resilience tour of the USA and Europe.
 Amongst dozens projects, as a vocalist worked and recorded with a remix artist Max Pashm in Never Mind the Balkans, a Romanian Gypsy style brass band Fanfara, and most recently for Gecko Theatre production Kin (2022).

 The most ambitious choral project is 150 Voices, a recorded collaboration with the lead singer of the Grammy-winning The Klezmatics Lorin Sklamberg and five choirs in the UK and the USA.
 Apart from the original choirs, the Sklamberg – Shepherd Duo offer workshopping and performing it with any group or choir in the world.

 Amongst her other projects is Sklamberg & The Shepherds – a trio which brings the world of traditional and newly composed Yiddish and Russian song blended with Klezmer and southern Mediterranean Music.